-We have been granted two U.S. patents relating to the process by which our Dual Cards function as a private label credit card when used to make purchases from our partners and function as a general purpose credit card when used on the systems of other credit card associations.
+We hold two U.S. patents relating to the process by which our Dual Cards function as a private label credit card when used to make purchases from our partners and function as a general purpose credit card when used on the systems of other credit card associations.

-We also offer general purpose co-branded credit cards that do not function as private label credit cards, as well as, in limited circumstances, a Synchrony-branded general purpose credit card.
+We also offer general purpose co-branded credit cards that do not function as private label credit cards, as well as, a Synchrony-branded general purpose credit card.

 Credit extended under our Dual Cards and general purpose co-branded credit cards typically is extended on standard terms only.
 Dual Cards and general purpose co-branded credit cards are offered across all of our sales platforms.
-At December 31, 2020, we offered either Dual Cards or general purpose co-branded credit cards through 22 ongoing credit partners and our CareCredit Dual Card, of which the majority are Dual Cards.
-We expect to continue to increase the number of partner programs that offer Dual Cards or general purpose co-branded credit cards and seek to increase the portion of our loan receivables attributable to these products.
-Consumer Dual Cards and co-branded cards totaled 24% of our total loan receivables portfolio at December 31, 2020.
+At December 31, 2021, we offered either Dual Cards or general purpose co-branded credit cards through 21 credit partners, of which the majority are Dual Cards, as well as our CareCredit Dual Card.
+We intend to continue to increase the number of partner programs that offer Dual Cards or general purpose co-branded credit cards and seek to increase the portion of our loan receivables attributable to these products.
+Consumer Dual Cards and Co-branded cards totaled 25% of our total loan receivables portfolio, including held for sale at December 31, 2021.